 Google Home is definitely among the best remote apps.
 Its primary function is to control Google Home and Google Chromecast devices.
 That means you’ll need one of those to make this work.
 Otherwise, it’s fairly simple.
 All you need to do is pick a show, movie, song, image, or whatever.
 You then cast it to your screen.
 It can’t do things like change the channel.
 It also can’t change the volume.
-However, you can change the volume on your phone and that has the same effect.
-It’ll only get better as time goes.
+However, you can change the volume on your phone, and that has the same effect.
+It’ll only get better as time goes on.
 The app is free.
 However, Google Home and Chromecast devices do cost money.

 Twinone Universal TV Remote